stackbit-projects/royal-kale-459b6/src/pages/index.md

     title: Latest Posts
 seo:
   title: This is your SEO optimized title
-  description: The preview of the Azimuth theme
+  description: >-
+    You can edit your meta description here and you can see a preview of your title and meta description in the preview window.
+You can also see that there is a character limit, based on SEO best practices.
   extra:
     - name: 'og:type'
       value: website